datadinnerparty/pbimodelcatalog/README.md

 * You must have a current version of Power BI Desktop

 # Which Files do I Need?
-The easiest way to use the catalog with your own semantic model, just download this Power BI template file: [Model Catalog Template.pbit](Model%20Catalog%20Template.pbit)
+The easiest way to use the catalog with your own semantic model is to download this Power BI template file: [Model Catalog Template.pbit](Model%20Catalog%20Template.pbit)

 Open the template in Power BI Desktop, insert your workspace URL and semantic model name, and you will be in business.

-If you want to download the PBIP file to contribute to this project, get the latest release here in GitHub.
+If you want to contribute to this project, create a branch here in GitHub.

 # What does the Model Catalog Do?
 * Queries the metadata of a Power BI model published in a Premium or PPU workspace